 Cartels are a potential concern and are a breach of competition law.
 They can influence the price paid for goods and services by the Council.
-Any suspicions about such activities must be reported to the Head of Democracy & Governance and the Chief Finance Officer.
+Any suspicions about such activities must be reported to the Head of Democracy & Governance and the Director of Finance.